BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The corresponding specifications provide a consensus and a common language among the developers such that a code written by an engineer can easily be traced by another.

-On the other hand, the dynamic polymorphism comes with performance a fall mainly due to three reasons:
+On the other hand, the dynamic polymorphism comes with a fall in the performance mainly due to three reasons:
 - **Extra pointer indirection:** The virtual pointer table, vptr
 - **Optimization loss:** The dynamic dispatch prevents the compiler making optimizations like inlining
-- **Cache misses:** Containers need to store the base class pointers which prevents storing the objects contiguously.
+- **Cache misses:** Containers need to store the pointers to the base class which prevents storing the objects contiguously.

 In addition to the performance problems, virtual polymorphism has secondary issues in case of C++:
 - virtual destructor terminates rule of zero which means steping to one of rule of 3/5/7
-- need for **polymorphic clone** member function
+- need for a **polymorphic clone** member function
 - endangers the definitions like EBC optimization, trivially copyability, etc.

 **Staic polymorphism provides solutions to all with the cost of longer compilation times and more complex code.**
-However, some template metaprogramming methods would be required to enable type transformations.
+However, some template metaprogramming methods would be required to enable the type transformations.
 Yet, the static polymorphism requires a design perspective in order to produce the expected results.
-In other words, transformation from a dynamically polymorphic system to a statically polymorphic system usually requires redesigning the whole system.
+In other words, the transformation from a dynamically polymorphic system to a statically polymorphic system usually requires redesigning the whole system.
 **The static solutions would work similar to the counterpart if the problem remains dynamic.**
 For example, consider we have a container storing the std::variant objects and the container is traversed to apply visitor pattern (std::visit) on each variant.
-The variant performs similar to a dynamic dispatch if the current type in the variant is resolved at runtime.
+In this case, the variant would perform similar to a dynamic dispatch if the current type in the variant is resolved at runtime.
 The compiler is not able to deduce the type at compile-time; so no optimization.
 Even worst, the allocated memory would contain paddings if the types in the variant has varying sizes.
 Lets consider the variant stores geometry objects like point and line.